MStarmans91/WORC/README.md

 The official documentation can be found at [https://worc.readthedocs.io](https://worc.readthedocs.io).

+I've developed WORC during my PhD, you can find the thesis revolving around it here: http://hdl.handle.net/1765/137089.

 The publicly released WORC database is described in the following paper:

 ```bibtex